 What is a keyword synonym?

 Keywords are the important words in the question – the words that hold meaning.
 Synonyms are different words that mean the same thing, for example, ‘ask for’ is another way of saying ‘request’.
 So when you are looking for keyword synonyms, you will look for different words, in the text and the question, that mean the same thing.
-Examiners use keyword synonyms to test if you really understand what the text means, rather than just recognising words.
+Test writers use keyword synonyms to test if you really understand what the text means, rather than just recognising words.

 Example